What is a Self-Help Group? Types, Examples, Benefits

 Online Groups – online support communities represent a growing trend in the self-help movement.
 These groups include chat rooms, forums, and closed social networks.
 One benefit of these is that they provide around-the-clock access to support.
 Occasionally, a professional moderates online groups, especially during certain planned discussions, but a great many are organized and run by peers.
 Check out the HealthyPlace Online Forum to see the wide variety of topics discussed there.
 The Internet offers a vast array of these online groups that address just about any mental illness or challenge you can think of.

 Traditional Support Group – these support groups usually meet in a community meeting room or other public space.
 They address specific mental illnesses like bipolar disorder, anxiety, depression, personality disorders, and many more.
 You can also find groups that offer support to people living with a mentally ill loved one.
 Getting together with others who have experienced similar challenges and adversity can help ease the stress and feelings of isolation when you care for a mentally ill family member.
 Likewise, people with mental health issues can benefit greatly by socializing with others with the same illness.
 A traditional face-to-face support group offers a safe place to do so.

 Benefits of Self-Help Groups

-Those who participate in self-help groups are 50% less likely to be hospitalized due to their mental illness than people who simply go to therapy or other community programs that do not include self-help strategies (Best Self-Help When Living with a Mental Illness).
+Those who participate in self-help groups are 50% less likely to be hospitalized due to their mental illness than people who simply go to therapy or other community programs that do not include self-help strategies.
 That amounts to an immense savings in medical costs alone.

 Further, these programs provide a social support system for members, which is especially helpful for people with conditions that tend to isolate them.
 The mutual help aspect of self-help groups helps the person providing help as well as the person receiving it.